amir20/dozzle/docs/guide/podman.md

 ### uuidgen

+:warning: Adjust folder/file permissions if necessary.
+There isn't an critial info but depending on your existing setup you might want to take additional steps

 1. Install uuidgen
 2. Create the folders:  ```mkdir -p /var/lib/docker```
 3. Using uuidgen generate an UUID: ```uuidgen > /var/lib/docker/engine-id```